operasoftware/devopera/blog/_posts/2015-09-08-opera-mini-11-modes.md

 	<iframe elem="media" width="560" height="315" src="https://www.youtube.com/embed/NHVz5KLqEnI" allowfullscreen></iframe>
 </figure>

 This new mode preserves layout and JavaScript.
-In High mode, you can expect about 30% to 50% compression.
+In High mode, you can expect about 30% to 50% compression (t can be a lot more than 50% depending on your browsing habits).
 This is accomplished by the power of Snowdoo, a Scandinavian form of voodoo.
 All page assets are proxied through our servers and “squished” before they're sent to the device, resulting in a smaller —and therefore faster— download.
 HTTPS pages are not proxied in this way.

 The actual rendering depends on the  [WebView component](https://developer.chrome.com/multidevice/webview/overview) on the Android device.
 Older devices will have a WebView based on WebKit; more recent devices are Chromium-based, and from Android L, the WebView component is auto-updated.